 During contact, a person can usually take the child wherever they want, but this is debatable.
 A court may look unfavourably upon a child being taken to a bookmakers, for instance.

 For occasions like school meetings, both parents should be treated equally, unless another court order has been made to prevent this (if this would put the child or a parent at risk of harm, for instance).

 Parents can agree contact outside of court or they can apply for a Contact Order.

-Contact Orders, like Residence Orders, are argued on the basis of the Children Act 1989, above.
-Contact Orders are legally binding and will set out the grounds on which parents can see their children.
-If these provisions are frequently not followed (one parent continually denying another of their allotted contact time, for instance), then they can appeal to the court to have new awards made.
+Contact orders, like residence orders, are argued on the basis of the Children Act 1989.
+Contact orders are legally binding and will set out the grounds on which parents can see their children.
+If these provisions are frequently not followed (one parent continually denying another their allotted contact time, for instance), an appeal can be made to the court to have new awards made.

-Contact should only be refused if there is a good reason to do so otherwise the party who refuses may be held in contempt of court, leaving the door open for further legal action against them.
+Contact should only be refused if there is a good reason to do so; the party who refuses to allow contact may be held in contempt of court, leaving the door open for further legal action against them.

 Another alternative to court action is mediation.
 Mediation involves both parents seeing a third party who will help them come to an agreement.
 As it is outside of court, it is entirely voluntary and far less formal – and therefore less stressful – than court proceedings.

-Some people who are on benefits or have a low income are eligible for legal aid to help them pay for any access proceedings.
+Some people – including children, victims of abuse and those undertaking family mediation – are eligible for legal aid to help them pay for any access proceedings.